 The sides negotiate back-and-forth towards a deal that would be acceptable to both principals but whose outcome depended on the quality of their representation and negotiation.

-Representing both sellers and buyers of the property at the same time is called double agent in real estate parlance,
+Representing both sellers and buyers of the property at the same time is called a double agent in real estate parlance,

-it is called dual agent.
+it is called a dual agent.